gwnrtools/nr-catalog-tools/README.md

-# Unified Interface to Numerical Relativity Catalogs
+# Interface to Numerical Relativity Waveforms Catalogs

 This library provides a unified interface to various catalogs of Numerical Relativity simulations of binary black hole mergers.